60-day money-back on any purchase

 Understanding your shot dispersion significantly affects scoring, accuracy, and club selection.
 You can get some details on your shot dispersion using a launch monitor.

-In addition, without a launch monitor, it’s possible to use a well-measured target and start to learn your shot dispersion just by working on the range.
+Without a launch monitor, it’s possible to use a well-measured target and learn your shot dispersion by working on the range.

 When working with a launch monitor, follow these steps to gain shot dispersion information: